 John Crosse's 2012 Southern California Architecture article "R. M. Schindler, Edward Weston, Margrethe Mather, Anna Zacsek, Lloyd Wright, Lawrence Tibbett, Reginald Pole, Beatrice Wood and Their Dramatic Circles" has a wealth of information about shows at various little theatres groups in the 1910s and into 1920s.

-The Art Theatre of Hollywood was offered a building site on the Hollywood Bowl property.
-The article appeared in the September 16, 1926 issue of the L.A.
-Times.
+In 1926 the Art Theatre of Hollywood, perhaps not related to the Hollywood Community Theatre group, was offered a building site on the Hollywood Bowl property.
 It was going to be a 1,024 seat design by Morgan, Walls & Clements but never got built.

 | back to top | Hollywood Theatres: overview and alphabetical lists | Hollywood Theatres: list by address | L.A.
 Theatres: main alphabetical listL.A.
 Theatres: list by address | theatre history resources | film and theatre tech resourceswelcome and site navigation guide |